OpenBfS/UncertRadio/docs/content.rst

 By programming, the routine behind this menu item was applied to all of UncertRadios example projects.
-There were indeed errors found, and it was necessary in most of the examples to replace the unit “1” of a detection probability by the unit “1/Bq/s“ in order to get the unit “Bq” for an activity as output quantity.
+There were indeed errors found, and it was necessary in most of the examples to replace the unit "1" of a detection probability by the unit "1/Bq/s" in order to get the unit "Bq" for an activity as output quantity.
 More details are given in `chapter 7.21.3 <#invoking-the-test-of-unit-calculations>`__.